lonix/BUUX/README.md

 Known Issues
 ----
-- At The end of the script, it tries to relaunch the VM with a failure, it seems it dident destroy the old one one yet (Workaround: xl create $domain.cfg)
 - MAC Adress is dynamicly assigned, and you will get a new one each launch. this will be handled very soon, (workaround: get the mac from a running instance and paste it into $domain.cfg )

 Planed Features